owlgrin/gaurilla-guide/src/articles/how-to-add-payment-to-an-invoice.md

 ---
-title: Adding payment to an invoice
+title: How to add payment to an invoice
 description: Your good client paid you.
 Let's record this income!
 layout: article
 ---